Last chance to accumulate

 Opportunities to pursue now include

-- consolidate assets
+- last chance to consolidate assets before RMDs begin

 - get to know the beneficiaries